GabrielRavier/Cave-Story-Decompilation/README.md

 Get IDA Freeware here : https://www.hex-rays.com/products/ida/support/download_freeware.shtml

-PS : You do not need the original .exe file to open the .i64 file.
+PS : You do not need the original .exe file to open the idb files.